alanwilter/GenEditID/README.md

 # Genome Editing project

-## Technologies: Postgres, Python and R
+## Technologies used: Postgres, Python and R

 * DB schema to store all data
 * Database: Postgresql / SQLite